James Eichenlaub

 Updates and Life Events

-Bachelor's degree Business Administration: Flagler College, FL 2004
+Bachelor's Degree Business Administration: Flagler College, FL 2004

 Master's of Science - Computer Technologies: Florida Institute of Tech.
 2014